How can schools prepare when Ofsted’s new toolkit is delayed until September?

 Helps identify strengths and areas for development without guesswork

-The Ofsted toolkit 2025 delay is frustrating for schools trying to plan ahead.
-However, preparation is not just about meeting external expectations.
+Preparation is not just about meeting external expectations.
 It is about knowing your school well, focusing improvement where it matters most and ensuring every pupil benefits.